-- The work of the Health and Safety Service is directly linked to the refreshed 'Vision 2030' Gateshead's Sustainable Community Strategy and to the Council Plan in particular through promoting and maintaining good standards of occupational health, safety and welfare within the workplace environment. - 2.
-The work of the Food Control Service is directly linked to the refreshed 'Vision 2030' Gateshead's Sustainable Community Strategy in particular by ensuring the safety, hygiene and standards of food produced, supplied and consumed in Gateshead and by controlling food and water-borne illness.
-The service also gives help and advice to small business leading to sustainable economic growth of small business.
+- 1. The work of the Health and Safety Service is directly linked to 'Vision 2030' in particular through the Active and Healthy theme by promoting and maintaining good standards of occupational health, safety and welfare within the workplace environment. - 2.
+The work of the Food Control Service is directly linked to 'Vision 2030' in particular through the Active and Healthy theme by ensuring the safety, hygiene and standards of food produced, supplied and consumed in Gateshead and by controlling food and water-borne illness.
+The service also provides help and advice to small business leading to sustainable economic growth of small business.